Terrapin Attack: Breaking SSH Channel Integrity By Sequence Number Manipulation: Conclusion

 \paragraph{Truncation Attacks} Suffix truncation attacks against web services using TLS have been demonstrated by Smyth and Pironti in~\cite{smyth2013}.
 A prefix truncation attack against a draft version of TLS~1.3 was described by Fournet (on behalf of miTLS) in an email to the TLS working group in 2015~\cite{fournetmail}.
 Fournet's attack increases TLS sequence numbers by message fragmentation rather than injection to avoid breaking handshake authentication.
 The attack remained theoretical as \emph{``prefix truncations will probably cause the handshake to fail.''} As a countermeasure, the draft was changed back to reset sequence numbers to~0 when activating keys.

 \paragraph{Attacks on SSH} The most severe attack on SSH was presented by Albrecht, Paterson, and Watson~\cite{SP:AlbPatWat09} in 2009.
-It exploited the encrypted length field, using the length of the ciphertext accepted by the server from the network as a decryption oracle for a ciphertext block.
+It exploited the encrypted length field, using the length of the ciphertext accepted by the server from the network as a decryption oracle for parts of a ciphertext block.
 In \cite{EC:PatWat10}, this peculiarity of the BPP was formalized, and in \cite{CCS:ADHP16} a variant of this attack was presented.
 Other attacks on SSH include a timing attack on SSH keystrokes by Song, Wagner, and Tian~\cite{USENIX:SonWagTia01}, a theoretical attack on SSH CBC cipher modes by Wei Dai~\cite{weidai2002}, and a SHA-1 chosen prefix collision attack on the handshake transcript by Bhargavan and Leurent~\cite{NDSS:BhaLeu16}.
 The weakness of some SSH host keys presented by Heninger et al.~\cite{USENIX:HDWH12} was caused by a lack of entropy and faulty implementations and is not an inherent weakness of the protocol.

-\paragraph{Formal Proofs for SSH} The SSH handshake was analyzed in \cite{IMA:Williams11,CCS:BDKSS14}. \cite{CCS:BelKohNam02} presents a generic security model for SSH BPP, and \cite{EC:PatWat10} a specific, more detailed one for SSH-CTR.
-Albrecht et al. \cite{CCS:ADHP16} analyze encryption modes in SSH, provide deployment statistics for them, and present a variant of the attack on the length field from \cite{SP:AlbPatWat09}.
-They also include security statements for using ChaCha20-Poly1305, generic Encrypt-then-MAC, and AES-CTR in SSH, claiming the indistinguishability and integrity of the ciphertext.
-Careful analysis of their proofs reveals some assumptions that do not hold.
-In particular, they assume that the sequence counter is initialized to~0, which is false for ChaCha20-Poly1305 in SSH.
-They also assume that the symmetric encryption is a pseudorandom permutation, which is not valid for CBC with IV-chaining.
-This latter assumption is not apparent from the paper, which omits the proof, but it is discussed carefully in~\cite{Hansen2020} by Hansen, one of the authors.
+\paragraph{Formal Proofs for SSH} The SSH handshake was analyzed by Williams~\cite{IMA:Williams11} and Bergsma et al.~\cite{CCS:BDKSS14}.
+Bellare et al.~\cite{CCS:BelKohNam02} presented a generic security model for SSH BPP, and Paterson and Watson~\cite{EC:PatWat10} a specific, more detailed one for CTR-EaM.
+Albrecht et al.~\cite{CCS:ADHP16} included security statements for ChaCha20-Poly1305, generic Encrypt-then-MAC, and AES-CTR in SSH, claiming the indistinguishability and integrity of the ciphertext.
+Careful analysis of their proofs reveals an essential assumption about SSH sequence numbers that does not hold.
+In particular, they assume that the sequence counters in the stateful encryption scheme are initialized to~0 on both sides, which is false for the cipher modes affected by our attack.
+This assumption is not apparent from the paper, which omits the pseudocode for the encryption schemes, but Hansen gives the missing parts in~\cite{Hansen2020} (Alg.~\verb|ssh-ChaCha20-Poly1305-Gen| in Fig.~6.5 and Alg.~\verb|ssh-fgEtM-Gen| in Fig.~6.6 there).
+We note that this assumption is also present in~\cite{CCS:BelKohNam02} (Fig.~4 there).